glenpike/chatterbox/README.md

 - Simple and intuitive interface

 ## Getting Started

+Make sure you have NodeJS installed on your system.
+The .tool-versions file is specifying `nodejs 24.12.0`, so use a version manager like `nvm` or `asdf`, etc. to install that version.

 1. Clone the repository
 2. Install dependencies for both the server and client: `cd server && npm install && cd ../client && npm install`